MetaMask/rpc-cap/README.md

 ## Current Status

-This module is in an exploratory MVP state.
-It probably deserves more testing, scrutiny, consideration, maybe a TypeScript conversion, and a healthy beta period before I'd want to really trust it to a lot of value.
+This module is in an exploratory MVP state and should not be used in production.
+It deserves more testing, scrutiny, consideration, and a healthy beta period before anyone should trust it with significant value.

-I've got it working with [a branch of metamask](https://github.com/MetaMask/metamask-extension/tree/capabilities-middleware-example) which you can use with [the sample site](https://metamask.github.io/json-rpc-capabilities-middleware/).